Shehzad Tanweer: Video statement

-Tanweer's statement was therefore clearer in making this link with British foreign policy than that of Mohammad Sidique Khan, the presumed lead bomber.
+Tanweer's statement was, therefore, clearer in making this link with British foreign policy than that of Sidique Khan, the lead bomber.
 The video has also served to solidify speculation that both Khan and Tanweer had contact with Ayman Al-Zawahiri and other senior figures in the Al-Qaeda organisation while in Dubai.

 The video also featured a segment by Adam Yahiye Gadahn.

 Assets

 Tanweer left behind £121,000, but left no will.
-A spokesman for the probate department at the High Court said: “The net amount figure of £121,000 is the realisable figure which is what is left after taxes and debts on the estate have been deducted."
+A spokesman for the probate department at the High Court said: "The net amount figure of £121,000 is the realisable figure which is what is left after taxes and debts on the estate have been deducted".